xvitaly/srcrepair/docs/source/hud-manager.rst

 HUD uninstallation
 ==========================================

-To remove HUD, select it from the list of available HUDs, press **Remove selected HUD** button and confirm this operation.
+To remove a HUD, select it from the list of available HUDs, click the **Remove selected HUD** button and confirm this operation.

-This action available only for installed HUDs.
+This action is only available for installed HUDs.

 .. index:: hud updates, reinstalling hud
 .. _hud-update: